fbpx

 Properties that change ownership during a calendar year are exempt from VRLT in the following year.

-Land that becomes residential land during the calendar year is not subject to VRLT in the following year.
+Land that becomes residential land during the calendar year is not subject to VRLT in the following calendar year.
 This includes, for example:

 1. Commercial property that becomes residential property